 All of the moves for the game were actually recorded by actors in front of a screen using a hi-tech Sony Camera and then morphed into the game that you can still play today.

 1. Sonic The Hedgehog

-Have we missed your favourite SEGA Game Gear game?
-What would you list as your favourite 10 titles on this classic handheld console?
-Join the conversation on Facebook, Twitter, and Instagram and let us know!
+Have we missed your favourite title from our list of the best SEGA Game Gear games?
+What would you list as your top 10 games on this classic handheld console?